 As I had no technique.

-My arms and legs were thrashing all over the place as I struggled up and down the pool with the water going everywhere.
+So my arms and legs were thrashing all over the place as I struggled up and down the pool with the water going everywhere.

-I couldn't get comfortable with my head under water so I head it out of the water which put my body in an awkward posture.
+And I couldn't get comfortable with my head under water, so I swam with my head out of the water which put my body in an awkward posture.

 I must have been a proper sight!

-And despite my good intentions my poor technique meant that my swimming sessions were actually doing me more damage.
+And despite my good intentions, my poor technique meant that my swimming sessions were actually doing me harm than good.

 But then I discovered a style of swimming called the Shaw Method and that changed everything for me.

 As a final throw of the dice I was toying with the idea of taking swimming lessons at my local pool to improve (or actually gain!) some technique.